Fragments

 Show Me Heaven

-to be the chubby bridesmaid peachy keen
+To be a chubby bridesmaid peachy keen

-Long shiny brown braid pulled too tight tidy head pulsing
+Long shiny brown braid pulled too tight

-packet of quavers when I wanted wotsits
+packet of quavers

-But oh you-you will always be Vogue.
+you will always be Vogue.

-Love you.
 Wait up for me.

 Next